fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

   * It's up to you to enforce the rule that the *Wild Wickhead* will carry up to five items for you.
   * *Poltroon the Jester* and *Hamfund the Squire* are implemented as both follower and items in the compendiums, so you can play them how you prefer.

+## Settings
+  * There are user-configurable settings for alternate font and color schemes (upper right *Game Settings* icon button => *Configure Settings* button => *System Settings* tab).
+This can be helpful if anyone find the default fonts or colors hard to read.